 Designed by the Fire Brigade Section of the LCC Architect’s Department, at an estimated cost of £11,300, and erected by the Council’s Works Department, the new station was completed by May 1905.
 The main building is of four storeys, in the Queen Anne style characteristic of the LCC fire stations of the period.
 It is of red brick, with Doric pilasters picked out in a darker brick, the ground-floor level is in stone, now rendered.
 A triangular steel hose-hoist tower was erected in the yard.
 The adoption of motorized appliances rendered the stables obsolete and in 1925 they were converted into a mess room and offices.

-Externally, at least, the building hardly changed at all in the coming decades.
-During World War II, it naturally became the headquarters of the civilian and Auxiliary Fire Service firefighting effort on the Island, and many of its personnel were killed and injured during the course of the war.
+During World War II, the building naturally became the headquarters of the civilian and Auxiliary Fire Service firefighting effort on the Island, and many of its personnel were killed and injured during the course of the war.

 In this photo, taken well after the war, a small hatchdoor is visible at chest height, just to the left of the leftmost door.
 This was the emergency telephone; opening this door would set off the fire alarm bell, causing the firemen to drop what they were doing, get their gear on, and slide down the pole to the fire engines (not necessarily in that order).
 Great fun for kids who were walking home from Harbinger School to Cubitt Town, opening the door and legging it as hard as they could before an angry firemen caught them.
 Not that I would ever have done something like that…..

 On 17th July 1969, tragedy struck during demolition at Dudgeon’s Wharf, less than a mile away from the station, off Manchester Rd.:

 The demolition was rife with danger and difficulties and firefighters had frequently attended the site after sparks from cutting gear ignited small fires.